Chapter 1 - Ethereum Fundamentals

 How to store your ETH on Binance

 If you’d like to actively trade with your ether, you will need to store it on your Binance account.
 Storing your ETH on Binance is easy and secure.
-And it allows you to easily take advantage of the benefits of the Binance ecosystem through lending, staking
+And it allows you to easily take advantage of the benefits of the Binance ecosystem through lending, staking, airdrop promotions, and giveaways.

 How to withdraw your ETH from Binance

 If you already have ether and want to withdraw it from Binance, you can simply follow these quick steps:

 Go to your Spot Wallet and select Withdraw.